simontindemans/TCLcontrol/README.md

 A freely accessible preprint is available at: https://arxiv.org/abs/1904.12401.
 If you use (parts of) this code, please cite the published paper.

 ## Organization
 Code is available in the directory `/code`.
 The Jupyter notebook `TCLcontrol_notebook.ipynb` reproduces all figures from the paper.
+These are available in `/results`.

 ## Dependencies
 This code requires installation of the following libraries: `numpy`, `scipy`, `numba` and `matplotlib`.
 Only `numba` is required for the controller module.